 Contact Steven L. Rosenhaus at srosenhaus@earthlink.net

-Steven L. Rosenhaus is respected as a composer, lyricist, arranger, conductor, author, educator, "show doctor," and performer.
+Steven L. Rosenhaus is respected as a composer, lyricist, arranger, conductor, author, educator, dramaturge for musicals, and performer.
 His concert music has been called "clever, deftly constructed and likable" by the New York Times, and Back Stage magazine has called his music and lyrics for the off-Broadway show Critic "sprightly, upbeat, and in the ballad repertory, simply lovely."
-His original works and arrangements have been played throughout the world by such performers as the New York Philharmonic, the United States Navy Band, the U.S. Naval Academy Band, pianist Laura Leon, violinist Florian Mayer, conductor Milko Kersten and the Dresden Sinfonietta, the New Hudson Saxophone Quartet, the Meridian String Quartet, conductor Paul Popescu and the Ploiesti Symphony Orchestra (Romania), as well as educational ensembles at all levels across the U.S..
+His original works and arrangements have been played throughout the world by such performers as the New York Philharmonic, the United States Navy Band, the U.S. Naval Academy Band, pianist Laura Leon, The Band of His Majesty's Royal Marines Plymouth, the New Hudson Saxophone Quartet, the Meridian String Quartet, as well as community and educational ensembles at all levels across the U.S..

-Steven Rosenhaus the author of The Concertgoer's Guide to the Symphony Orchestra (The Music Gifts Company), and is co-author with Allen Cohen of Writing Musical Theater (Palgrave Macmillan).
+Steven Rosenhaus the author of The Concert Composer's Business Handbook (Rowman & Littlefield), The Concertgoer's Guide to the Symphony Orchestra (The Music Gifts Company), and he is co-author with Allen Cohen of Writing Musical Theater (Palgrave Macmillan).
 He has received numerous awards and grants from ASCAP, the American Composers Forum, and other organizations, including being inducted as a National Patron of the Delta Omicron music fraternity in 2015.

 Steven L. Rosenhaus composes for: